vmhl87/vmhl87/README.md

 <details><summary>PC</summary>

-My primary computer is an AMD machine - Ryzen 5 2600 running Ubuntu.
+My desktop is an AMD machine - Ryzen 5 2600 running Ubuntu.
 It has a pretty standard setup running Gnome on Ubuntu 22.

 I dislike IDEs and primarily use a combination of nvim and tmux.